harendranathvegi9/spark-cassandra-connector/doc/FAQ.md

 ### How do I Fix Guava Classpath Errors

-Guava errors come from a conflict between Guava brought in by some dependency (like Hadoop 2.7) and the Cassandra java Driver.
+Guava errors come from a conflict between Guava brought in by some dependency (like Hadoop 2.7) and the Cassandra Java Driver.
 The Cassandra Java Driver is unable to function correctly if an earlier version of Guava is preempting the required version.
 The Java Driver will throw errors if it determines